-- Initiates consult with supervisor if barriers to meeting departmental expectations arise.
+- Initiates consult with Lead OT if barriers to meeting departmental expectations arise.

-- Utilizes and supervises Occupational Therapy Assistants to ensure follow-thru of developed patient plan of care in accordance to department expectations, work setting and patient load.
+- Utilizes and supervises Occupational Therapy Assistants and PRN Occupational Therapists to ensure follow-through of developed patient plan of care in accordance to department expectations, work setting and patient load.

 - Attends and actively participates in staff meetings as department requires.

 - Participates in patient, family training, family conferences as needed to meet educational objectives/goals.